Peppino di Capri

-Giuseppe Faiella (born 27 July 1939), professionally known as Peppino di Capri ("Peppino" is a diminutive of "Giuseppe" and "di Capri" means "of Capri"), is an Italian popular music singer, songwriter and pianist, successful in Italy and Europe.
+Giuseppe Faiella (27 July 1939 – 11 July 2026), professionally known as Peppino di Capri ("Joe from Capri"), was an Italian popular music singer, songwriter, and pianist, successful in Italy and Europe.
 His international hits include "St. Tropez Twist", "Daniela", "Torna piccina", "Roberta", "Melancolie", "Freva", "L'ultimo romantico", "Un grande amore e niente più", "Non lo faccio più", "Nun è peccato", and "Champagne".

-Biography
+Life and career

-Peppino began singing and playing the piano at age 4, entertaining the American army troops stationed on the island of Capri with a repertoire of American standards.
-After 6 years of classical studies and playing at nightclubs around Capri, Peppino and his group The Rockers released their first single, with the songs "Malattia" ("Sickness") and "Nun è Peccato" ("It's not a sin"), sung in Neapolitan in 1958.
+Peppino di Capri began singing and playing the piano at age 4, entertaining the American army troops stationed on the island of Capri with a repertoire of American standards.
+After 6 years of classical studies and playing at nightclubs around Capri, Peppino and his group The Rockers released their first singles, "Malattia" ("Sickness") and "Nun è Peccato" ("It's not a sin"), sung in Neapolitan in 1958.

-The single was an instant hit, and Peppino spent most of the following year touring.
+The latter was an instant hit, and Peppino spent most of the following year touring.
 A string of hit singles soon followed, usually alternating between Italian versions of American rock'n'roll and twist songs (with some verses sung in English), and originals in Italian and Napoletano, and di Capri became one of the top acts in the country.
+His 1960s hits include his cover versions of Chubby Checker's "Let's Twist Again" and Ben E. King's "Don't Play That Song", modern versions of Canzone Napoletana classics such as "Voce 'e notte", "Luna caprese", and "I' te vurria vasà", and original compositions, notably "Nessuno al mondo" and "Roberta", which was named after his then wife.

-After performing as the opening act for The Beatles in their 1965 tour of Italy, Peppino and his group attempted, with moderate success, to break out of the European market.
-Their work was well received, particularly in Brazil, thanks to the large Italian immigrant community in the country.
+After performing as the opening act for The Beatles on their 1965 tour of Italy, di Capri and his group attempted, with moderate success, to break out of the European market.
+Their work was well received, particularly in Brazil, thanks to the large Italian immigrant community in that country.

-The 1970s saw Peppino with a new band, the New Rockers.
-He won the prestigious Sanremo Music Festival in 1973, with the song "Un grande amore e niente più" ("A great love and nothing more").
+In 1970, di Capri won the Festival di Napoli with "Me chiamme ammore".
+In 1971, he took part in the prestigious Sanremo Music Festival with "L'ultimo romantico".
+Two years later, he won the festival with the song "Un grande amore e niente più" ("A great love and nothing more") and released his signature song "Champagne".

-The same year, he released the song "Champagne" that was a big hit in Italy, Germany, Spain and Brazil.

 He won the Sanremo Festival again in 1976, with the song "Non lo faccio più" ("I won't do it anymore").
+He took part in the festival several times in the following decades, notably launching the hits "E mo' e mo'" (1985) and "Il sognatore" (1987).
 He represented Italy in the Eurovision Song Contest 1991, coming in 7th place with 89 points with the song "Comme è ddoce 'o mare" ("How sweet is the sea"), sung in Neapolitan.

-As of 2006, Peppino di Capri is the performer with the most appearances (15) at the Sanremo Festival, his last appearance being in 2005, singing "La Panchina" ("The little park bench").
+As of 2006, di Capri is the performer with the most appearances (15) at the Sanremo Festival, his last appearance being in 2005, singing "La Panchina" ("The little park bench").

+Di Capri died on 11 July 2026, at the age of 86.